 I have a few more examples.
-This was an example that I showed in Dresden on Monday where I said that the object is called Famille rose by the British Museum, and Feng Hai by the National Palace Museum.20 And if those forms aren't linked, then the user will never find them.
+This was an example that I showed in Dresden on Monday where I said that the object is called Famille rose by the British Museum, and Feng Hai by the National Palace Museum.
+And if those forms aren't linked, then the user will never find them.
 It's easy; just link them in a thesaurus.
 But I also said it's an example of linguistic imperialism, or at least a disconnect in the sense that the Western academy is imposing its word on a non-western object.
 The work that goes on at the Academia Sinica in Taipei is just unbelievable.
 I just can't say enough about how hard they work and how smart they are.
-They're taking the local thesaurus at the National Palace Museum and mapping it to our art and architecture thesaurus, and they're inserting new 'concepts.'
-A 'concept' can be represented by any number of terms, so of course there are many, many concepts and objects that we don't have now in the art and architecture thesaurus because it's so Western-oriented, so working with our collaborators we can make it richer and get these new terms and concepts.
+They're taking the local thesaurus, and they're inserting new 'concepts.'
+A 'concept' can be represented by any number of terms, so of course there are many, many concepts and objects that we don't have now in the art and architecture thesaurus because it's so West-ern-oriented, so working with our collaborators we can make it richer and get these new terms and concepts.